vsch/MissingInActions/README.md

 and the rest of intelligent language features but I find they suffer in their text editing capabilities, especially when it comes multiple caret editing.

-I wrote and maintained my own editor for over two decades, on the Amiga, then PC DOS then Windows (3.1 to Vista), only because I could not find the functionality I needed elsewhere.
+I wrote and maintained my own editor for over two decades, only because I could not find the functionality I needed elsewhere.
 When I started development on a Mac, I no longer wanted to maintain that old war horse which was getting long in the tooth.
 I was sure that I was not going to rewrite it for the Mac and decided that I will give it up and get used to IntelliJ way of editing.

 I made the switch but found for some bulk edits I still preferred to fire up Parallels Desktop with Windows 10 and do the edit in my old workhorse.
-It was getting harder to use every time because some things no longer worked under Windows 10 and then horror!
-The old workhorse stopped working after a Windows 10 upgrade.
+I am now in the process of bringing some of its features to JetBrains IDEs with my Mia plugin.

 ### What you didn't know you were missing